-Most people do not have their teeth cleaned during their comprehensive dental exam however, after the oral examination your dentist will have a full understanding of your periodontal health and if a cleaning, or other dental work is needed, it can be discussed following the exam.
+Most people do not have their teeth cleaned during their comprehensive dental exam.
+However, after the oral examination your dentist will have a full understanding of your periodontal health.
+If a dental cleaning, or other dental work is needed, it can be discussed following the exam.

 Oral Health Areas That Are Examined